FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Conclusion

-Future work will require an expansion and rethinking of the scope beyond the current limitations of this paper.
-Investigating the application of diffusion models to more complex problem spaces including unsteady and three-dimensional flows, the modelling of rotational interactions and airfoil cascades, and multitask systems and aeromechanics.
+Building on this success in the case of a two-dimensional airfoil flow field prediction, future work will extend FoilDiff to more complex flow field configurations.
+We intend to expand the scope beyond the current limitations of this paper investigating the application of diffusion models to more complex problem spaces including unsteady and three-dimensional flows, the modelling of rotational interactions and airfoil cascades, and multitask systems and aeromechanics.
 A central objective would be to determine if the scientific value justifies the compute and where the most compute gains could be against CFD techniques, which requires careful accounting of wall-clock training time, energy usage, and memory footprint relative to accuracy gains.
-A suggestion would be the investigation of physics-informed constraints that enforce conservation laws, symmetries, and boundary conditions; performance-efficient methodologies and development of hybrid pipelines that couple generative priors with other deep learning models, reduced-order models or classical solvers.
-Equally important would be rigorous assessment beyond mean error and calibrated uncertainty to include sensitivity to meshing and geometry parametrisation, and more systematic ablations that expose failure modes.
-The overall goal is to make diffusion models not only high performing but also credibly interpretable, resource conscious, and practically deployable alternatives to conventional CFD.
+Another would be the investigation of physics-informed constraints that enforce conservation laws, symmetries, and boundary conditions; performance-efficient methodologies and development of hybrid pipelines that couple generative priors with other deep learning models, reduced-order models or classical solvers.
+Equally important would be rigorous assessment beyond mean error and calibrated uncertainty to include sensitivity to meshing and geometry parametrisation.
+Our overall goal is to make diffusion models not only high performing but also credibly interpretable, resource-conscious, and practically deployable alternatives to conventional CFD.

 \paragraph{Acknowledgments}

 \paragraph{Competing Interests} There are no financial, professional, contractual, or personal relationships or situations that could be perceived to influence the presentation of this work.